It’s time for new beginnings – for hitting the refresh button.

 Right now you might be opening the doors and windows and letting the sunlight and fresh air back into your living space.
 We should do the same with our digital space.

-Here are 5 things you can do this month to spring clean your digital space:
+Here are 5 things you can do this month to Marie Kondo your phone and spring clean your digital space:

 Take Control of Your Inbox